-It is not since the resent days that this area became such a popular and beautiful place.
+It is not since the recent days that this area became such a popular and beautiful place.
 Our ancestors already knew and decided to build their huge real estates and castles in the area.
 We don’t blame them!
-The Utrechtse Heuvelrug is a wonderful combination between culture and different types of nature.
-In the area you can also find tracs of the earliest human habitation in the Netherlands (the land is a bit higher than the west of the country) and there is also lot’s to be found about the Dutch military history.
-Besides the humans also many animals such as deer and black woodpeckers found their place.
+The Utrechtse Heuvelrug, in the center of the Netherlands, is a wonderful combination between culture and different types of nature.
+In the area you can also find traces of the earliest human habitation in the Netherlands (the land is a bit higher than the west of the country) and there is also lot’s to be found about the Dutch military history.
+Besides humans also many animals such as deer and black woodpeckers found their place.

 The Utrechtse Heuvelrug translates as Utrechtse ridge.
-The hills in this are not really hight, yet it’s the most hills we got in this county besides the south end of the province of Limburg.
-The hills date back from more then 130,000 years ago when ice propelled sand an stones.
-Water and Wind further created a land of hills and valleys.
+The hills in this are not really high, yet it’s the most hilly area of the Netherlands besides the southern part of the southern province of Limburg.
+The hills date back more than 130,000 years ago when ice propelled sand an stones.
+Water and wind further created a land of hills and valleys.
 But don’t you worry!
-The everage hight of the Utrechtse heuvel rug is 7 meters above sealevel, where the western lands is an everage of 5 meters below sealevel.
-There is some “mountains” to be found in the area of about 50-60 meters.
+The average height of the Utrechtse heuvel rug is 7 meters / 23 feet above sea level, where the western lands is an average of 5 meters / 16 feet below sea level.
+There are some “mountains” to be found in the area of only 50-60 meters / 160-200 feet.

-The ridge was also an excellent strategic defence site.
+The ridge was also an excellent strategic defense site.
 The first defensive walls at the Grebbeberg date from 2000 BC.
 The Heimenberg near Rhenen is a reminder of this.
-Napoleon's men also caught their eye on the ridge: placed in the woods near Zeist, his soldiers built the famous Pyramid of Austerlitz.
+Napoleon's men also caught their eye on the ridge: placed in the woods near Zeist, his soldiers built the famous Pyramid of Austerlitz (see image).
 And the Grebbeberg near Rhenen runs like a thread through the military history of the Netherlands up to the Battle of Grebbeberg in 1940.
 The Military Cemetery Grebbeberg is the first official military cemetery in the Netherlands.

 Castles and estates